Wetlands

 Who can I talk to at the City of Ottawa?

-If you would like to talk to a City planner generally about how this change affects how you can use your property, please contact a Development Information Officer by calling 3-1-1 or by visiting a Client Service Centre.
+If you would like to talk to a City planner generally about how you can use your property, please contact a Development Information Officer by calling 3-1-1 or by visiting a Client Service Centre.

-If you would like to discuss the process for adding the new wetlands to the Official Plan or any other matters, please contact:
+If you would like to discuss the process for adding or changing wetlands in the Official Plan or any other matters, please contact:

 Nicholas Stow